yeochengyong/FED-Assignment-2/README.md

 ## About the Project

-Our project is to create an online eCommerce platform called "MokeSell" that allows users to buy and sell new and second-hand products.

-The features we plan to implement are:
+MokeSell is an innovative online eCommerce platform designed to facilitate the buying and selling of both new and second-hand goods.
+Developed as part of our Front-End Development Assignment, this platform aims to create a seamless and user-friendly experience for individuals looking to trade items online.

+With a focus on functionality and ease of use, MokeSell integrates essential eCommerce features while leveraging modern web technologies and APIs to enhance interactivity and efficiency.
+Our goal is to provide users with an intuitive interface where they can effortlessly create product listings, browse items, communicate with sellers, and manage transactions—all within a single platform.

+## Key Features
+1. User Authentication & Account Management
-- Account creation and login feature that allows users to create an account and log into the platform.
+Users can sign up and create an account using their email and password.
-- Create listings feature that allows users to create listing by selecting which category their product is in, upload prodcut photos, providing product details.
-- Detailed listing viewing enabled by dynamic product pages and usage of database and APIs.
+Secure login/logout functionality ensures user authentication and account safety.
+Profile management features allow users to update their details.
+2. Product Listings & Categorization
+Users can create listings by selecting product categories, uploading images, and providing detailed descriptions.
+Listings are dynamically categorized for easy navigation.
+Each listing is displayed on an interactive product page that fetches details dynamically from the database.
+3. Search & Favorite Listings
-- Search and like feature, allowing buyers to search for specific items using keywords, and allowing buyers to save listings by liking them.
+Buyers can search for specific items using keywords and filters.
+A "Like" feature allows users to save and revisit their favorite listings.
+4. Interactive Chat System
-- Chat Feature, where buyers can start a chat with sellers to discuss transaction details, right from the detailed listing page.
+Buyers can initiate real-time chats with sellers directly from the product listing page.
+Enables seamless communication between users to discuss product details, pricing, and transaction arrangements.
+5. Dynamic Product Pages & Database Integration
+Each product listing is displayed on a dynamically generated page using data fetched from a structured database.
+APIs handle real-time updates, ensuring accurate listing details and availability.
+APIs & Technologies Used
+To enhance functionality and streamline user experience, we have integrated the following technologies:

 ## APIs
-- Made the account signup/login feature working using supabase api to create a database to store and fetch user's name, email and password.
-- Made the listings displayed in the products, sorted by their respective categories.
-Each listing's individual details are displayed dynamically using one product.html page, fetched from the database listings table when called.
-- Made the chat function allowing users to communicate in real time with sellers / other users.

-### Built With
+# - Supabase API: Utilized for user authentication, managing signups, logins, and secure storage of user credentials.
+# - Database & Listings Management: Listings are stored in a structured database and dynamically fetched to populate the product pages, categorized efficiently for easy browsing.
+# - Chat Functionality: Enables real-time communication between buyers and sellers, improving transaction coordination and engagement.

+Our implementation ensures a smooth and responsive user experience, combining robust front-end development practices with backend database management to create a fully functional and scalable online marketplace.

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)